rahmanlibi47/Legally-ASK-AI-RAG/README.md

-# Project Blackhorse - Terms & Conditions RAG Assistant
+# LegalDino - Terms & Conditions RAG Assistant

 A powerful RAG (Retrieval-Augmented Generation) application (on development) to transform the way users interact with and understand Terms & Conditions documents.
 Say goodbye to tedious reading and hello to interactive, intelligent document comprehension.